Down for the Count's Wedding Suppliers Directory

 We love working with THAT Event Company, who are based in Oxford.
 They are a professional company who cover corporate, private and commercial events and can supply high-grade AV equipment for large or small events.
 Battery LED uplighters are an incredibly easy way to add glitz and glamour to your venue, and the company can also provide dancefloors, drapes and all audio, video, DJ and band equipment.

 The company are very friendly and provide cost-effective, no obligation quotes for large and small weddings.
-For an example of what they can do, check out their lighting design on our studio videos!
+Just check out what they did with The Oxford University of Natural History when we worked with them there in 2019:

 Some wedding professionals think that photobooths are a bit of a fad, but it seems to me like they're here to stay - and if you're going to have one, you might as well have one that's a bit special.